tg201005/blockcahin/README.md

 This program is designed to store and retrieve blockchain logs on the Ethereum network.
 I used web3.py for this process.

+This project was a progression of Trancendence's blockchain module, the final project of ecole 42.

 ## Prerequisites

 Before running this program, make sure to upload the values from the `.env.example` file.
 You have the option to use services like Infura for the Goerli network or Ganache for a local network.